LacunaOmnibus/MontyLacuna/README.md

 ## TBD
 - Add a "total storage" item to the output of the station report so we know how we're looking for BFG usage.
+  - I've done this, but haven't updated any docu.
+Do that.
 - If the user does not enter a sitter during config file creation, the sitter section does still get created in the config file, with what is obviously NOT the user's password.